infinity-machine/C17-CSJS/Develop/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+A regular expression is a literal that searches for strings of characters that match a certain criteria.
+The regex must be wrapped in / characters, and everything that comes between are the components of the expression that specificy what will be searched.

 ### Anchors
+Anchor metacharacters specifiy position in a searched block of text. ^ specifies a string that begins with the character that follows it, and $ specifies a string that ends with the character that precedes it.
+Within the context of the find email address expression, the carat at the beginning means that we are searching for a string that begins with the criteria contained in the following square brackets.
+The dollar sign at the end is specifiying what the string will end with.

 ### Quantifiers
+Quantifiers are metacharacters that modify the criteria of the previous metacharacter. for instance, ? means 0 or 1, effectly making it an optional part of the search. * means 0 or more, basically checking for a characters existance without a specific quantity.
+A search of .* means any character at all will be selected.
+In the email example, each + indicates that the number of characters in the specified part of the string is irrelevant.

 ### OR Operator
+| is the OR operator in regex.
+You use it when you want to apply or logic outside of a bracket expression.

 ### Character Classes
+Character classes define a set of characters.
+Literal characters are used to find a specific character, literally.
+You can put them in brackets to indicate that more than one character can fulfill the search.
+For example, [abc].
+Any of those three letters will be found in the search.
+Metacharacters do not indicate a specific character.
+They are used to find single characters based on criteria.
+For example, \w will find any letters uppercase or lowercase, and any digits 1-9.
+That means anything other than white space will be selected in a \w search. . will match any character except for the newline character, \m

 ### Flags
+Flags are the one component of a regular expression that go outside the containing slashes. g indicates that it is a global search, that the regex should bet tested against all possible matches. i indicates that the search is case insensitive. m meeans that a multi-line input string should be treated as multiple lines.

 ### Grouping and Capturing
+Regular expressions can be split into groups using parentheses.
+Grouping allows you to refer to those specific parts.
+Group 0 is everything, the core content expressionof the When you group part of an expression, the part of the search that that grouped section returns is "captured", and can be replaced using $

 ### Bracket Expressions
+The characters contained within square brackets represent a range of characters we want to match.

 ### Greedy and Lazy Match
+.* is greedy!
+? is a way to make it not greedy (paired with a quantifier)

 ### Boundaries
+/b is the word boundry metacharacter, meaning if you search \b\w{5}\b, you will be returned words that contain only five letters.

 ### Back-references